Deconfounding age effects with fair representation learning when assessing dementia: Abstract

 \section{Abstract}

 One of the most prevalent symptoms among the elderly population, dementia, can be detected by classifiers trained on linguistic features extracted from narrative transcripts.
 However, these linguistic features are impacted in a similar but different fashion by the normal aging process.
-Aging is therefore a confounding factor, whose effects have been hard for machine learning classifiers to isolate.
+Aging is therefore a confounding factor, whose effects have been hard for machine learning classifiers (especially deep neural network based models) to ignore.
+We show DNN models are capable of estimating ages based on linguistic features.
+Predicting dementia based on this aging bias could lead to potentially non-generalizable accuracies on clinical datasets, if not properly deconfounded.

-In this paper, we show that deep neural network (DNN) classifiers can infer ages from linguistic features, which is an entanglement that could lead to unfairness across age groups.
-We show this problem is caused by undesired activations of v-structures in causality diagrams, and it could be addressed with fair representation learning.
+In this paper, we propose to address this deconfounding problem with fair representation learning.
 We build neural network classifiers that learn low-dimensional representations reflecting the impacts of dementia yet discarding the effects of age.
-To evaluate these classifiers, we specify a model-agnostic score $\Delta_{eo}^{(N)}$ measuring how classifier results are disentangled from age.
-Our best models outperform baseline neural network classifiers in disentanglement, while compromising accuracy by as little as 2.56\% and 2.25\% on DementiaBank and the Famous People dataset respectively.
+To evaluate these classifiers, we specify a model-agnostic score $\Delta_{eo}^{(N)}$ measuring how classifier results are deconfounded from age.
+Our best models compromise accuracy by only 2.56\% and 1.54\% on two clinical datasets compared to DNNs, and their $\Delta_{eo}^{(2)}$ scores are better than statistical (residulization and inverse probability weight) adjustments.